 If you are taking insulin or oral diabetes medications, lisinopril HCTZ can increase your risk of high blood sugar levels.
 People with diabetes who are taking aliskiren to lower blood pressure should not take lisinopril HCTZ.
 It can interact with liquid gold therapy, causing drops in blood pressure, flushing, vomiting and nausea.
 Using lisinopril-HCTZ at the same time as colestipol, norepinephrine or cholestyramine can decrease lisinopril and HCTZ's effectiveness.
 Taking lisinopril-HCTZ at the same time as corticosteroids or corticotropin can lead to electrolyte imbalance.
 It can interact with alcohol, causing dangerous drops in blood pressure.
 Provide your doctor and pharmacist with a complete list of prescription and over-the-counter drugs, supplements and herbals that you are taking, before starting lisinopril-HCTZ.

 - Q Is sexual dysfunction caused by lisinopril and hydrochlorothiazide?

-- Q What are the side effects of lisinopril and hydrochlorothiazide?
+- Q What side effects does lisinopril and hydrochlorothiazide cause?

 - Q How soon does taking lisinopril and hydrochlorothiazide improve symptoms?